tamius-han/ultrawidify/README.md

 Improved accuracy has increased the base RAM usage.
 Expect 30-500 MB per video that's currently playing if you opened the Firefox just for youtube.
 I've spent 2 hours watching videos on youtube and RAM usage of the extension was 30-400 MB most of the time.

 In some weird cases, though, RAM usage could sway between 30 MB to ~2 gigs? while the video is playing.
+That normally happens when firefox has been running for a while (even if extension was disabled or not installed during that while).

-(Videos that aren't playing (e.g. videos that are paused or ended) do (should) ***not*** use any meaningful amount of RAM).
+Videos that aren't playing (e.g. videos that are paused or ended) do (should) ***not*** use any meaningful amount of RAM.

 * Overpass font is now bundled with this extension, meaning the popup should appear the way it was meant to appear™.